dinhomathias/Amc/Extensions-–-JobQueue.md

 >>> j = u.job_queue
 ```

 The job queue uses functions for tasks, so we define one and add it to the queue.
-Usually, when the first job is added to the queue, it wil start automatically.
+Usually, when the first job is added to the queue, it will start automatically.
 We can prevent this by setting ``prevent_autostart=True``:

 ```python
 >>> def job1(bot):